voicexhtml/mat/README.md

 Copyright 2011-2015 Julien (jvoisin) Voisin <julien.voisin@dustri.org>

 THANKS
 ======
-Mat would not exist without :
+Mat would not exist without:

  * the Google Summer of Code,
  * the hachoir library,
- * people on #tails@oftc
+ * people on #tails@oftc and the Tails project

-Many thanks to them !
+Many thanks to them!